 A couple of errors in judgment, should we say?

 With the arrival of winter weather and the completed stockade, Pike headed north on December 8 with most of his crew—on sleds.
 The three most exhausted remained at the stockade.

 They stopped at the fur trade post on Sandy Lake to get directions to the one on Leech Lake.
-At that North West Company post—run by a British trader—he enjoyed the hospitality of the winterers, borrowing clothes, and their expertise.
+At that North West Company post—run by a British trader—he enjoyed the hospitality of the winterers, borrowing clothes, and getting their expertise.
 Pike then thanked the proprietor by shooting down his Union Jack flag and hoisting his own US flag.
 Perhaps there’s a reason the trader accompanied him to another post, and offered sled dogs, sled, snowshoes and a French-Canadian guide.